cargomedia/bipbip/README.md

 #### log-parser

-The log file is being scanned for `regexp` from its end using followed logic:
+The log file is being scanned for `regexp` from its end using filtering by `regexp_timestamp` and following logic:

 * first run: